 It’s important to view minimalist works through the eyes of history in order to avoid misinterpretation.
 Let’s go back a few years in time when the Internet first caused a rise in so-called net.art, mostly visually opulent works for the sake of exaggeration.
 Years full of decadence, full of ornaments were ahead.
 There was a new optimism, a slight smell of boundless possibilities in the air.
 “If Learning From Las Vegas served as the opening salvo of postmodernism, then hypermodernism could just as easily be inaugurated by a Learning From Tumblr (or maybe Reddit or 4chan?), in reference to the sites that have become the ‘decorated shed’ of the Internet.”Ben Duvall | New Modernism(s) | Conveyor Arts | 2014 But the end was near: Bubbles burst, society lost hope.
 Still being bombarded

 by switch-on imaginary and constant communication enabled by the very existence of new technologies and devices, minimalism is again becoming more and more popular and a reduced approach isn’t bound to visual disciplines anymore but spans across people’s whole life – almost unnoticed.
 Lately, a new era of breathing has begun.

 Though the times have changed, minimalism has always been a barometer for social change.
 Over a century ago Russian suprematist painter Kazimir Malevich shocked the (art) world by simply painting a black square onto a white canvas and managed to establish a simplified approach to the visual arts.
-Last year the Guggenheim had a retrospective of Agnes Martin on show as her spare style couldn’t be more suitable to society’s current state of mind.
+Last year the Guggenheim had a retrospective of Agnes Martin—as her spare style couldn’t be more suitable to society’s current state of mind.
 Similar to Van der Rohe the abstract post-minimalist painter’s works are making space for the individual human spirit to flourish.
-Freedom that we’re in desperate need of.
+Freedom that we are in desperate need of.